sonata-project/SonataAdminBundle/docs/reference/child_admin.rst

 To do this, you first need to call the ``addChild`` method in your ``PlaylistAdmin`` service configuration:

+To do this, you first need to call the ``addChild`` method in your ``PlaylistAdmin`` service configuration with two arguments, the child admin name (in this case ``VideoAdmin`` service) and the Entity field that relates our child Entity with its parent :

 .. configuration-block::

     .. code-block:: xml